Extensibility

 Manual directives — add what compile missed

-Add rules to any sentinel block's manual_directives: list.
-Compile never touches this list — your rules always ship into the final governance.md.
+Add rules to the co-located <artifact>.edikt.yaml sidecar's manual_directives: list.
+Compile never overwrites this list — your rules always ship into the topic file.

 directives: